Skip to content

 • Digital Service Agent (GA Q4 2025): handles routine inquiries end-to-end

 Why does service lead?
-High volume, repetitive patterns, and measurable outcomes.
+High volume, repetitive patterns, measurable outcomes.
 Every case has a handle time, a resolution rate, and a cost.
-AI improvements translate directly into those metrics.
+AI improvements translate directly into those numbers.
+No guessing required.
+That’s why it’s the best starting point for proving AI ROI to sceptical leadership.

 Sales: harder to measure, high ceiling